lmc2179/lmc2179.github.io/drafts/poisson.md

 # going from here

+what if it's not poisson? negative binomial, https://en.wikipedia.org/wiki/Overdispersion

 afterwards: Rates based on binomial, or perhaps a more interesting function. convert raw product into other discrete products (Binomial) or yield base on average per unit.